emacs-eask/cli/docs/content/FAQ/_index.en.md

 # 🔍 Usage

+## ❓ How to configure Eask?

+`Eask`-file is an Elisp file, similar to `.emacs` or `init.el`.
+Just as Emacs allows you to customize aspects you don’t like, Eask follows the same principle, letting you configure anything you dislike about Eask.

+Another way to configure your workspace is similar to configuring Emacs itself:

+- Use `.eask/VERSION_NO/early-init.el` (only after Emacs `27.1` onward)
+- Use `.eask/VERSION_NO/init.el`

 ## ❓ Why am I getting the error package target `tar`/`el` not found while installing?

 The example error message,